ilyassmoummad/ProtoCLR/README.md

 - **Chunking (Recommended)**: For audio longer than 6 seconds, consider splitting it into 6-second chunks.

 ### Example: Loading, Processing, and Running Inference on an Audio File
 This example demonstrates how to load an audio file, preprocess it, and run inference with the ProtoCLR model.
+First, download the model and code from the [Hugging Face repository](https://huggingface.co/ilyassmoummad/ProtoCLR).

 ```python
 import torch